ECMWFCode4Earth/challenges_2022/README.md

 The selected ESoWC 2022 project teams were announced on 29 Apr 2022.

 ### 3. Coding period: 2 May  - 31 Aug 2022
-The 4-month long coding period started 2 May 2022 and lasts until 31 August 2022.
+The 4-month long coding period started 2 May 2022 and lasted until 31 August 2022.
 During this time, the selected teams team up with experienced ECMWF mentors and experts in weather, climate and atmosphere. <br> Follow the progress of the projects here on Github.

 ### 4. Final ESoWC day: 28 September 2022
 The ESoWC day is a celebratory closure of the programme.
-Each ESoWC team will be be invited to present their project results.
+Each ESoWC team was invited to present their project results.

 <br>